Chapter 1:

 “It’s your birthday!
 Christ Almighty, I didn’t know you already have Alzheimer’s.”

-I start to look around for any cubicle that was hanging a calendar.
+I start to look around for any cubicle that is hanging a calendar.
 Finally finding one with a bloody calendar and thirteen days were cross out with a red Sharpie.
 The date is December 14th, 2011.

 “Christ, it’s that time again, isn’t it?”